misingnoglic/misingnoglic.github.io/_posts/2018-09-18-college-guide.markdown

 ---
 layout: post
-title:  "Arya's Guide to Studying Computer Science in College"
+title:  "Arya's Guide to Studying College in Computer Science: Part 1"
-subtitle: "Variables, Types, If Statements, and Functions"
+subtitle: "What is Computer Science, and what should you look for in a good school?"
 date:   2018-09-16 23:10:00
 categories: [Educational]
 ---